snauhaus/lexi_sent/README.md

  - `-o` to specify a custom output file (defaults to 'Sentiments.csv')
  - `-w` to specify a custom wordlist.
 Defaults to 'MPQA.csv'.
 Custom wordlists need to be in the same format as the default wordlist.
+ - `-v` prints name of each file during folder import, for tracing of encoding or other issues.

 ## FAQ